naenumtou/dataScienceLab/README.md

 * `chi_squareTest.ipynb`: The Chi-square test for categorical data.
 * `k-fold.sas`: Utilised SAS to perform K-Fold cross validation.
 * `one_hot_encoding.ipynb`: The transformation categorical data for modelling purpose.
+* `1_WayANOVA.ipynb`: The 1-Way ANOVA Statistical testing for categorical features with regression problem.

 ## Libraries tutorial
 * `PyCaretModel.ipynb`: PyCaret is an open source, low-code machine learning library.